HL7/bulk-data/input/pagecontent/bulk-publish.md

       <td>Array of message file items following the same structure as the <code>output</code> array.
       <br/>
       <br/>
-        Error, warning, and information messages related to the export should be included here (not in output).
+        Error, warning, and information messages related to the export SHOULD be included here (not in output).
 If there are no relevant messages, the server SHOULD return an empty array.
-Only the <code>OperationOutcome</code> resource type is currently supported, so a server SHALL generate files in the same format as bulk data output files that contain <code>OperationOutcome</code> resources.
+Only the FHIR <code>OperationOutcome</code> resource type is currently supported, so the server SHALL generate files in the same format(s) as bulk data output files that contain FHIR <code>OperationOutcome</code> resources.
-        <br/><br/>Note: this field may be renamed in a future version of this IG to reflect the inclusion of <code>OperationOutcome</code> resources with severity levels other than error.
+        <br/><br/>Note: this field may be renamed in a future version of this IG to reflect the inclusion of <code>OperationOutcome</code> resources with severity levels other than <code>error</code>.
       </td>
     </tr>
     <tr>
       <td><code>extension</code></td>
       <td><span class="label label-info">optional</span></td>
-      <td>JSON Object</td>
+      <td>JSON object</td>
       <td>To support extensions, this implementation guide reserves the name <code>extension</code> and will never define a field with that name, allowing server implementations to use it to provide custom behavior and information.
 For example, a server may choose to provide a custom extension that contains a decryption key for encrypted ndjson files.
 The value of an extension element SHALL be a pre-coordinated JSON object.
       <br/>
       <br/>
-      Note: In addition to extensions being supported on the root object level, extensions may also be included within the fields above (e.g., in the 'output' object).
+      Note: In addition to extensions being supported on the root object level, extensions may also be included within the fields above.
+For example, a server could include an extension for each object in the 'output' array to provide details that help clients fetch only the files containing data associated with a specific geographic location.
       </td>
     </tr>
   </tbody>